zerolawtech/ZAP-Tech/docs/nftoken.rst

     * ``_start``: Start index of token range to burn.
     * ``_stop``: Stop index of token range to burn.

     Burning a partial range is allowed.
-Burn tokens from multiple ranges in the same call is not.
+Burning tokens from multiple ranges in the same call is not.

     A ``Transfer`` event is emitted showing the new tokens as transferring to ``0x00`` and the total supply will increase.